 Contact Isaac for more information on how to bring this course to your organization.

-The registration rate includes access to the online course platform, the course workbook, and access to monthly small group coaching with Sylvia Cheuy, your course instructor.
+The registration rate includes six (6) months of access to the online course platform course platform, the course workbook, and access to monthly small group coaching with Sylvia Cheuy, your course instructor.